This article originally appeared on VICE Denmark

-There are an estimated 500,000 people with permanent colostomies in the US.
-A permanent colostomy is a procedure where an end of the intestine is diverted out of the body through a hole in the belly.
+In Sweden, an estimated 28,000 people have permanent colostomies, where an end of the intestine is diverted out of the body through a hole in the belly.
 Which means that, from then on, your shit won't go through your rectum and your anus any more, but straight into a bag attached to that hole.

-VICE: How long have you had a colostomy bag?
+VICE: Hey Katrine, how long have you had a colostomy bag?

 When you meet new people, do you feel you have to tell them about the bag?